 By studying these patterns together, you’ll see where visitors lose momentum, where they stay engaged, and how to fine-tune the flow of your store’s navigation.

 After interpreting your data, it’s time to turn insights into improvement.
 Optimization isn’t about drastic redesigns, but it’s about refining details to make your navigation intuitive, engaging, and conversion-driven.
-Your goal is to guide shoppers effortlessly toward products they love, while minimizing friction or confusion.

 Each small change should be tracked and reviewed.
 Gradual, data-backed improvements often lead to major boosts in usability and sales performance.